evanwill/refine-with-grel/content/functions/3-arrays.md

 ---

 In Refine an *Array*{:.term} is data structure representing an ordered set of values, e.g. `["example", "two", "three"]`.

-However, *cells can not directly store an array*.
+However, **cells can not directly store an array**.
-Instead, you will have to split a value to create an array, use functions to manipulate the data, and then join the array back into a string.
+Instead, you will have to split a value to create an array, use [array functions](https://openrefine.org/docs/manual/grelfunctions#array-functions) to manipulate the data, and then join the array back into a string.
 This is a surprisingly powerful approach for wrangling data!

 ## Split